 Icons are the innumerable subturing and turingrade ais and agents that act as the digital or intelligent component of most household appliances, and in fact of many software and hardware devices in general.
 These are accessed via icons, hence the term.
 They often have their own simple societies and cultures, although very few ever manage to gain their freedom, nor would they want to.
 Being tied to physical objects, they are not true virtuals, but rather "amphibians", existing both in r/l and virch.
 More powerful (turingrade and superturing) icons are sometimes worshipped by the superstitious; these are known as Fetishes.

 Sims are digital simulations and replicas of r/l objects and beings.
 They are either semi- or completely autonomous, and may be non-sentient, subturing, turingrade, or superturing.
 In some worlds and empires - especially the Keter Dominion and the Technorapture Hypernation, there are hyperturing simms all the way up to high singularities.
 Most simms serve to flesh out the virtual realities to make them more interesting for r/l sapients or former-r/l uploads to interact with; although some simms are created for research purposes.
-There are whole orders of turingrade simms that have baseline intelligence and don't even realize they are simms.
-The border between Simm and Copy tends to be rather fuzzy.

 - Alfirk Panvirtuality Swarm - Text by Steve Bowers